Formation of periodic FRB in binary systems with eccentricity: Results

-Following \cite{2022ApJ...927....2K} for can obtain an equation for the typical frequency of the emission at the reverse shock: \be \ee here \(\sigma_{\rm fl}\) is magnetization of the flare.
+Following \cite{2022ApJ...927....2K} one can obtain an equation for the typical frequency of the emission at the reverse shock: \be \ee here \(\sigma_{\rm fl}\) is magnetization of the flare { and $R_\mathrm{TS}$ is the termination shock radius}.
 The expected position of the shock in the direction where $\tau_9<1$, see eq.~(\ref{eq:Rs}) and also Sec.~\ref{sec:nmodel}, allows to generate emission in the range from $\sim 100$ MHz up to few GHz.
-This emission mechanism produces a relatively narrow spectrum with a width $\Delta\nu/\nu \sim 0.3$.
+This emission mechanism produces a relatively narrow spectrum with a width $\Delta\nu/\nu \sim 0.2$.